-The page provides information on how employees can access the University’s Employee Assistance / Counselling services.
+Find out information about how employees can access the University’s Employee Assistance or counselling services.

 University Counselling Provision

 There are times when we all need some extra support to balance the demands of everyday life.
 That is why the University provides a free and confidential counselling service (Employee Assistance Programme (EAP)) for staff.

 The EAP is designed to help you with a wide range of work, family and personal issues.
 From work-life balance to childcare information, relationships to workplace issues, health and well-being, let your EAP support you on the issues that affect all of us at some point in our lives.
 Topics include, but are not limited to:

 Bullying and harassment

 Anxiety and depression